tuwaiq-ios/day03-lab1/README.md

    - Assign the same variable a NOT `nil` value
    - Print the variable if it is not `nil`
 2. Task 2 — Loops
-   - Create an array with 5 names
+   - creat array with 5 elements
    - Print the names in the array using a loop
 3. Task 3 — Reuse
    - Create a function that takes a price and a discount value and returns the price after the discount